List of pitch and putt national associations: Ireland

-Pitch and putt in Ireland is managed by the Pitch and Putt Union of Ireland (PPUI).
+Pitch and putt in Ireland is managed by Pitch and Putt Ireland (formerly known as the Pitch and Putt Union of Ireland).

+The world's first pitch and putt course was established in 1936 in Fountainstown, County Cork.

-The Pitch and Putt Union of Ireland was, in 1999m one of the founder members of the European Pitch and Putt Association, the governing body that develops the pitch and putt in Europe and stages a biennial European Team Championship.
+Pitch and Putt Union of Ireland, later known as Pitch and Putt Ireland, was one of the founder members of the European Pitch and Putt Association (EPPA) in 1999.
+The EPPA is the governing body that develops the pitch and putt in Europe and stages a biennial European Team Championship.
 Ireland has won 5 European Championships (1999, 2001, 2003, 2005 and 2007).
-In 2008 Ireland won the World Cup.
+In 2008, Ireland won the World Cup.

 Also in 2006 the Pitch and Putt Union of Ireland created the Federation of International Pitch and Putt Associations (FIPPA), that stages a biennial World Cup Team Championship.

 India

-Pitch and putt in India is governed by Indian Pitch and Putt Union (IPPU).

-The Indian Pitch and Putt Union is member of IPPA (International Pitch and Putt Association)and apex body in India for the development of Pitch and Putt Sport.
-Constituted on 30 March 2011 in New Delhi, India as Non Profit organization.
+Pitch and putt in India is governed by the Indian Pitch and Putt Association.
+The Indian organisation is an associate member of the Federation of International Pitch and Putt Associations.

-Efforts of IPPU to promote Golf in India are also appreciated by World Golf Foundation (WGF).
-Mr. Steve Mona, CEO of WGF given his support and encourage program of IPPU to develop Pitch and Putt Golf in India.
-World Golf Foundation is the largest platform of the Golf in the World.
-Board Members of WGF includes R&A, USGA, PGA, LGPA and few other prominent Golf organizations of the world.

 Italy

 Pitch and putt in Italy is managed by the Federazione Italiana de Pitch and Putt (FIPP).

-In 1999 the "Federazione Italiana de Pitch and Putt" was one of the founders of the European Pitch and Putt Association, the governing body that develops the pitch and putt in Europe and stages a biennial European Team Championship, where Italy reached the third place in 1999 and 2001.
+In 1999 the "Federazione Italiana de Pitch and Putt" was one of the founders of the European Pitch and Putt Association, the governing body that develops the pitch and putt in Europe and stages a biennial European Team Championship, where Italy reached third place in 1999 and 2001.

 In 2006 the "Federazione Italiana de Pitch and Putt" participated in the creation of the Federation of International Pitch and Putt Associations (FIPPA), that stages a biennial World Cup Team Championship.

-In 2009 vacated their membership of FIPPA and EPPA and joined another international association, IPPA.
+In 2009, the Italian organisation vacated their membership of FIPPA and EPPA and joined another international association, IPPA.